 Further bookworm rummaging happens at the Ajuinlei on Sundays.
 Here, dozens of tables are put up by the waterside to support the weight of hundreds of books.
 Sometimes a bit tattered, yellowed or with notes from a previous owner in the margins, most of the items are secondhand and make great bargains.
 Founder Thierry Bonnaffé imagined a community like the bouquinistes of Paris, who sell their literature on the banks of the river Seine, gathering at Ghent’s Leie, and he wasn’t far off.
 It’s a quaint charmer of a market that makes the stroll from the Kouter to the Groentenmarkt a joy.

-Sundays from 9 am to 1 pm
+Organic market: Fridays from 7:30 am to 1 pm

 Artisan market: Saturdays and Sundays from April 1st until September 30th, 10 am to 6 pm; on hold during the Ghent Festivities